doug-h-rice/virtual-multicomp/README.md

 # virtual-multicomp

 This is A Z80 simulator based on Grant Searle's Z80 MultiComp board.
+It includes a version for 6809 as well.

-This allows a hex file to be tested in an simulator, before building into the FPGA or EPROM
+This allows a hex file to be tested in a simulator, before building into the FPGA or EPROM

 Doug Rice
 24/09/2019,
 29/09/2019
+25/05/2020

 Tested on LINUX Raspberry Pi Strech PC version and Windows with TinyC from https://bellard.org/tcc/